Abortion in Wyoming: 2020s

+On January 6, 2026, the Wyoming Supreme Court ruled abortion restrictions unconstitutional under the Wyoming Constitution, stating that "whether to terminate or continue a pregnancy is a woman’s own health care decision protected by Article 1, Section 38", passed by voters in 2012 as Constitutional Amendment A. On March 9, Governor Mark Gordon signed a ban on abortion after a fetal heartbeat can be detected, which is around six weeks' gestation.
+The only exception would be for a situation that "substantially endangers" the mother's "life or health".
+However, the law was challenged, and a court temporarily blocked it from taking effect while the lawsuit proceeds.

 History

 In 2017, there were medical facilities that would perform abortions, but they did not make this information public, and women could only find out about these services if they were existing patients.

 Legislative history

 In 1950, the state legislature passed a law stating that a woman who had an abortion or actively sought to have an abortion regardless of whether she went through with it was guilty of a criminal offense.
 It is not clear how often the law was enforced.
 A bill protecting women's access to abortion was introduced in 1997 but did not succeed in getting a floor vote.

 A fetal heartbeat bill, HB 97, was introduced in the Wyoming House of Representatives in January 2013 by Kendell Kroeker; however, in February 2013 the bill was struck down by a house committee in a 4–5 vote.
 The state legislature was one of five states nationwide that tried to pass such a bill that year.
 On July 1, 2017, a law passed by the state legislature went into effect the prohibited the sale of fetal tissue.
 Another law that went into effect that day required abortion service providers to give women seeking abortions an ultrasound, but it had no enforcement component.
 As of May 14, 2019, the state prohibited abortions after the fetus was viable, generally some point between week 24 and 28.
 This period uses a standard defined by the US Supreme Court in 1973 with the Roe v.
 Wade ruling.